predictive analytics retail

 4. Churn Prediction: Identifying and Retaining At-Risk Customers

 Retaining existing customers is more cost-effective than acquiring new ones.
-Predictive models analyze customer behavior, purchase frequency, and engagement levels to identify those at risk of leaving.
+By applying advanced predictive analytics techniques, retailers can analyze customer behavior, purchase frequency, and engagement levels to identify those at risk of leaving.
 According to Deloitte, retailers using churn prediction can reduce churn rates by up to 10%.
-Strategies for retention include:

 5. Fraud Detection: Identifying Unusual Patterns to Prevent Fraudulent Activities